Respond to posts through the website’s contact page by clicking here.

 As a moderate liberal, I thought it was a good thing to have a conservative voice on my Facebook page.
 If we want to fix what’s wrong with America, people from both sides of the aisle need to talk, right?

-This man wound up crossing a red line when he claimed that the news of a Florida Trump supporter who sent pipe bombs to Trump critics, including President Obama, was fake, a conspiracy cooked up by the Democrats.
-Seeing no upside of trying to debate that type of conservative thinker, I blocked him from my page.
+This man wound up crossing a red line when he claimed that the news of a Florida Trump supporter who sent pipe bombs to Trump critics, including President Obama, was a conspiracy cooked up by the Democrats.
+Seeing no upside of trying to debate that type of thinker, I blocked him from my page.

 Eventually, I deactivated my Facebook account once it became clear that my left-leaning friends, whose posts had become too predictable, didn’t subscribe or comment on my YouTube videos, either.
-Hence, the birth of this blog, where I can write what I please and not worry about someone responding with some ridiculous remark.
+Hence, the birth of this blog, where I can write what I please and not worry about someone responding with a ridiculous remark.
 No, I’m not talking about censorship; I’m following the old-fashioned journalistic tradition of gate-keeping.

 Meanwhile, my Trump hula hooping episode has attracted more views than any other of my Old Man Workout segments.
 If you want a smile, or to pop an irritating Donald pimple, you can watch it by clicking here.